itcarroll/ShAQDAS/instructions.md

 # BedbuggerCoder Docs

 RStudio is a program that (among many other things) runs "apps" that are created using [Shiny](https://shiny.rstudio.com/).
-BedbuggerCoder is an app created to facilitate annotation of the articles published on "http://bedbugger.com".
+BedbuggerCoder is an app created to facilitate annotation of the articles published on http://bedbugger.com for the Bedbug Ecology research project at SESYNC.

 ## Installation